Semi-Permanent Fences: the Ultimate Solution for Stability and Security

 What Is Semi-Permanent Fencing?

-In contrast to the standing feet or bases that support temporary fence panels above ground, galvanized steel posts driven into the ground at intervals give a semi-permanent fence its support system.
+In contrast to the standing feet or bases that support temporary fence panels above ground, a semi-permanent fence is supported by galvanized steel posts driven into the ground at regular intervals.

 Once all the fixed posts are in place, installation teams attach temporary fence panels using special ring couplers to hold them in place.